Chandara-Sin/supergo-api/README.md

 ## Development

-This is project use MakeFile
+This is project use MakeFile\
+Go version 1.21.1

 ### create `config.yml`